kwo/rakewire/README.md

 ## v0.0.3

  - #DOING:0 html ui
- - #DOING:2 make routes into Routes, pass ref of runction to instance and pass to App (should Routes be a react component?)
  - #DOING:3 getChildContext only on grandfather
  - #DOING:4 order of methods
  - #TODO:40 load roboto font locally